Aimaghsoodi/Aimaghsoodi/README.md

 - **[WeftLineAI](https://www.weftlineai.com)** - AI teammates for organizations
 - **[Te Marama AI](https://www.temaramaai.com)** - Sovereign DataOps and LLMOps infrastructure
-- **[GoalOS](https://github.com/Aimaghsoodi/GoalOS)** - Structured intent graphs for AI agent alignment — a protocol that gives AI tools a shared understanding of what you're trying to achieve
+- **[GoalOS](https://github.com/Aimaghsoodi/GoalOS)** - Structured intent graphs for AI agent alignment; a protocol that gives AI tools a shared understanding of what you're trying to achieve
-- **[FailSafe](https://github.com/Aimaghsoodi/FailSafe)** - AI failure intelligence platform — predict, detect, and recover from AI agent failures with structured failure taxonomies
+- **[FailSafe](https://github.com/Aimaghsoodi/FailSafe)** - AI failure intelligence platform; predict, detect, and recover from AI agent failures with structured failure taxonomies
-- **[AgentSpec](https://github.com/Aimaghsoodi/AgentSpec)** - Declarative agent behavior specifications — define, document, and enforce what AI agents can and cannot do
+- **[AgentSpec](https://github.com/Aimaghsoodi/AgentSpec)** - Declarative agent behavior specifications; define, document, and enforce what AI agents can and cannot do

 Some active project work is maintained in private repositories.
 Public work and research-oriented projects are listed below.